 SD TRAVEL LEISURERecent and archived news stories on: Airports, Conventions, Entertainment, Hotels, Gaming, Restaurants, Sports, Theme Parks, Travel...

-Some of the business events scheduled in the county for the week of October 20, 2014.
+Some of the business events planned in the county for the week of January 12, 2015, and beyond.

-Some of the business events scheduled in the county for the week of October 6, 2014.
+Some of the business events planned for the county for the week of January 5, 2015, and beyond.

 hotels: Dual Brand Development Is Also Gaining Popularity

 The San Diego region continues to get its share of large new luxury hotels whose developers intend to make a big splash in the market.

 Tourism: Convention Center Still a Concern in Otherwise Bright Picture

 San Diego’s tourism industry finished 2014 on historic high notes in the areas of local visitor counts, hotel stays and passengers making use of San Diego International Airport.

 San Diego Convention Center operators are projecting $1 billion in regional economic impact from 107 events scheduled to take place at the center during 2015.